-Relief for Expansion
+Relief for expansion

-The relief may be settled on an ongoing basis, and the increase in revenues should be shown for 2 years, which requires monitoring of revenues obtained from products to which eligible costs were allocated.
+The relief may be settled on an ongoing basis, and the increase in revenues should be shown for two years, which requires monitoring of revenues obtained from products to which eligible costs were allocated.

 Expenses for the expansion is eligible for a two-fold deduction up to the amount of PLN 1 million in a given tax year.